MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/01-processwire-content-management-framework.md

 Pages don't need to be visible to visitors by themselves.
 To make all pages of a template unviewable, simply don't include a corresponding PHP template in your templates folder.
 This way, those pages will act as data containers only.
 You can then query those pages for data on other (visible) pages.

 For example, let's consider a registry of companies (template `company`) that contains a list of all branch offices.
-Each company has it's own page in the frontend that lists all the branch offices.
+Each company has its own page in the frontend that lists all the branch offices.
 This data structure could be handled with a [repeater field](https://processwire.com/docs/fields/repeaters/) `offices` containing names and addresses.
-The page tree will look like this (with URLs in parenthesis):
+The page tree will look like this (with URLs in parentheses):

 ```text
 - Companies (/companies/)